huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 - doing an API call to fetch the template
 - inspecting the database directly

 These are all advanced procedures.
 Please refer to the different sections of this documentation depending on your desired approach.
 Currently, there is no way to know before hand the position of a property within the template.
 Entites, on the other hand, are namespaced by property name, so it is easier to extract the data.
+As noted, whenever possible, use the `entity` dataset as it has more data and it is simpler to use.